KSP-KOS/KOS/doc/source/structures/misc/note.rst

           - Type
           - Description

-        * - :FREQUENCY
+        * - :attr:`FREQUENCY`
-          - :struct:`scalar`
+          - :struct:`Scalar`
-          - frequency of the note's start in Hertz
+          - initial frequency of the note in Hertz
-        * - :ENDFREQUENCY
+        * - :attr:`ENDFREQUENCY`
-          - :struct:`scalar`
+          - :struct:`Scalar`
-          - If a SLIDENOTE, the frequency of the note's end in Hertz
+          - final frequency of the note in Hertz
-        * - :KEYDOWNLENGTH
+        * - :attr:`KEYDOWNLENGTH`
-          - :struct:`scalar`
+          - :struct:`Scalar`
           - time to hold the "synthesizer key" down for
-        * - :DURATION
+        * - :attr:`DURATION`
-          - :struct:`scalar`
+          - :struct:`Scalar`
-          - total time of the note including any extra for "Release" time
+          - total time of the note including
-        * - :VOLUME
+        * - :attr:`VOLUME`
-          - :struct:`scalar`
+          - :struct:`Scalar`
+          - multiplier for how loud this note is relative to others notes

+    .. attribute:: FREQUENCY

+        :access: Get Only
+        :type: :struct:`Scalar` (Hertz)

+        The initial frequency of the note in Hertz.

+    .. attribute:: ENDFREQUENCY

+        :access: Get Only
+        :type: :struct:`Scalar` (Hertz)

+        If the note was created using :func:`SlideNote()` this is the final frequency of the note, in Hertz.
+Otherwise the value is identical to :attr:`FREQUENCY`.

+    .. attribute:: KEYDOWNLENGTH

+        :access: Get Only
+        :type: :struct:`Scalar` (seconds)

+        The amount of time that the "synthesizer key" is held down for.
+In the :ref:`ADSR Envelope<skid_envelope>` this represents the total of the "attack", "decay", and "sustain" components.

+    .. attribute:: DURATION

+        :access: Get Only
+        :type: :struct:`Scalar` (seconds)

+        The total time of the note, encompassing the entire :ref:`ADSR Envelope<skid_envelope>` including the "release" component.

+    .. attribute:: VOLUME

+        :access: Get Only
+        :type: :struct:`Scalar`

-          - multiplier for how loud this note is relative to others played on this voice (1.0 means "same volume")
+        The multiplier which effects how loud this note is relative to other notes played on this voice.
+Smaller values are quieter an larger values are louder.
+While values greater than 1 are allowed, increasing this value excessively may result in audio distortion.

-**None of the above suffixes are set-able**.
-The only way to set them is to construct a new note using the :ref:`Note <note>` function.